Movatterモバイル変換

 ArtifactsShareda list.
 Not always present.
 See below

-Attendeesa list.
+Attendeesa list of 1 element.
 See below

 DeviceIdsome code (maybe for devices enrolled in Intune?).
 Not always present